CoreElectronics/CE-PiicoDev-RV3028-MicroPython-Module/README.md

 ### timestamp():

-Returns the current time and dateas a string in the format `YYYY-MM-DD HH:MM:SS`, suitable for writing to a datalogger's CSV file.
+Returns the current time and date as a string in the format `YYYY-MM-DD HH:MM:SS`, suitable for writing to a datalogger's CSV file.

 # License
 This project is open source - please review the LICENSE.md file for further licensing information.